 New GST on Dairy Products: What’s Taxable Under GST

-Dairy products are a part of everyday life — milk, cheese, butter, curd, and more.
+Dairy products are a part of everyday life such as milk, cheese, butter, curd, and more.
 But when it comes to taxation, do all dairy items attract GST?
 The answer depends on the product and how it is processed or packaged.
-In this blog, we’ll break down the gst on dairy products, covering everyday items sold in stores and markets across India.
+In this blog, we’ll break down the dairy products gst rate, covering everyday items sold in stores and markets across India.

 Is GST Applicable on Dairy Products?

 Yes, many dairy products fall under GST, but not all.
+Some items like milk are exempt, while others like cheese and flavored milk are taxable.
 The gst for dairy products varies depending on:

 - Whether the product is fresh or processed